recurly/pay-with-amazon/Readme.md

   wallet | Object/String | [wallet options](#wallet-options).
 If String, sets wallet.id
   [addressBook] | Object/String | [addressBook options](#addressbook-options).
 If excluded, customers will interact solely with the wallet and consent widgets.
 If String, sets addressBook.id consent | Object/String | [conset options](#consent-options).
 If String, sets consent.id
+  [openedClass] | String | Class name to add to containers once their widgets have been opened.
+Defaults to 'open'

 #### button options